camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 # Build the Web Application with Maven

 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.
 This will generate a WAR file named `loan-approval-0.1.0-SNAPSHOT.war` in the `target/` folder of your Maven project.

+If you saved your bpmn file from the previous chapter in `src/main/resources`, the war file includes the bpmn file, too.

 {{< note title="Hint" class="info" >}}
 If the `loan-approval-0.1.0-SNAPSHOT.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in eclipse.